arielgee/Sage-Like/.misc/tasks.md

     new Feed/Folder INSIDE the folder as the first item and not above it like in the case where a feed is selected.
   * For now there is no simple way to create a new feed/folder above a selected folder.
 It will be created as the first item in the selected folder and the user can always moved it (via drag&drop).
+* slide down an info tip when feed folder is modified by another party
 ---

 #### Next